Let’s layer on some fresh new color

 Should I Hire a Professional?

 While painting will save you money on labor and is a relatively straightforward DIY, it’s always good to have a pro painter on speed dial.
-If you are short on time or dread climbing up a ladder to reach a high point on your ceiling, it may be time to get a quote from a painter near you.
-Homes with a second story or tricky roofline also benefit from some professional assistance since they can be potentially dangerous DIY endeavors.
+If you are short on time or dread climbing up a ladder to reach a high point on your ceiling, it may be time to get a quote from a professional painter.
+Homes with a second story or tricky roofline also benefit from some expert assistance since they can be potentially dangerous DIY endeavors.
 The average cost to hire a professional painter is about $20 to $50 per hour.